 Patti McGuire is involved at St. Lucy’s Roman Catholic Church.
 She works for Bennett Business Services and is the administrator for the Institute of Certified Records Management.
 She enjoys camping, canoeing and biking and volunteers on a “lean-to” rescue team in the Adirondacks.

-Joy Pople is another previous president.
-She formerly directed the Baldwinsville Volunteer Center.
+Joy Pople, a previous WTB president, formerly directed the Baldwinsville Volunteer Center.
 Joy has traveled extensively and as a result of her international travel experiences she has become committed to fostering understanding and cooperation among people of various cultures.
 She is a prolific writer and is active on social media.
 Her faith background is in the Mennonite, Episcopal and Unification churches.

 Smita Rane is Hindu.
 While living in Syracuse, she worked at a visitors’ center at Syracuse University.
 She has now returned to her native country of India, where she volunteers at a school and camp for underprivileged children, mentors some of the boys there who are interested in starting a candle-making business to contribute to their families’ incomes, and helps build the skill sets of women who have suffered disfigurement at the hands of abusive husbands and families.
 Wherever she lives, Smita loves to get involved in her community to learn about other cultures and to share her culture with others.